oapi-codegen/oapi-codegen/README.md

 ### Using the Go package

+The additional templates are passed an object with two keys. `spec` and `ops`.
+Spec contains the [openapi specification](https://pkg.go.dev/github.com/getkin/kin-openapi/openapi3#T) as read in by oapi-codegen.
+Ops is the data passed to most templates, and contains an array of [OperationDefinitions](https://pkg.go.dev/github.com/deepmap/oapi-codegen/v2/pkg/codegen#OperationDefinition)

-Alternatively, you are able to use the underlying code generation as a package, which [will be documented in the future](https://github.com/deepmap/oapi-codegen/issues/1487).
+Additionally, you are able to use the underlying code generation functions as a package, which [will be documented in the future](https://github.com/deepmap/oapi-codegen/issues/1487).

 ## Additional Properties (`additionalProperties`)